JackDanielxs/PomodoroClock/README.md

 The **Pomodoro Technique** is a time management method that encourages focused work sessions:
 - 25 minutes of focused work (Pomodoro)
 - 5-minute short break
-- After 4 Pomodoros, take a longer break (15–30 minutes)
+- After 4 Pomodoros, take a longer break (15 minutes)

 ## 🚀 Features

 - 25-minute focus timer
 - Visual progress bar
 - Start and reset controls
-- Minimal and responsive design
+- Minimal design
 - No installation needed — runs in any browser

 ## ***🖥️ Languages & Tools used***